holochain/docs-pages/src/pages/get-started/index.md

 There are two kinds of unique identifiers or 'addresses' in Holochain: **hashes** for data and **public keys** for agents.

 A hash is a unique "digital fingerprint" for a piece of data, generated by running it through a mathematical function called a **hash function**.
-None of the original data is present in the hash, but all the same, the hash is extremely unlikely to be identical to the hash of any other piece of data.
+None of the original data is present in the hash, but even so, the hash is extremely unlikely to be identical to the hash of any other piece of data.

-To ensure data integrity and facilitate efficient data retrieval, each entry is associated with a unique hash value, which is generated using a cryptographic hashing function.
 If you change even one character of the entry's content, the hash will be radically (and unpredictably) different.

 Holochain uses a hash function called blake2b.
 You can play with [an online blake2b hash generator](https://toolkitbay.com/tkb/tool/BLAKE2b_512) to see how changing content a tiny bit alters the hash.
 Try hashing `hi` and then `Hi` and compare their hashes.

-#### `EntryHash`

-If we hash an entry, we will generate its **`EntryHash`**.
-The `EntryHash` serves the following purposes:
+To ensure data integrity and facilitate efficient data retrieval, each piece of data is identified by its hash.
+This serves the following purposes:

-* **Uniqueness:** The cryptographic hashing function ensures that each entry has a unique hash value, which helps to differentiate it from other entries on the network.
+* **Uniqueness:** The cryptographic hashing function ensures that the data has a unique hash value, which helps to differentiate it from other data on the network.
+* **Efficient lookup:** The hash is used as a key (essentially an address) in the network's storage system, the distributed hash table (DHT).
+When an agent wants to retrieve data, they simply search for it by hash, without needing to know what peer machine it's stored on.
+In the background, Holochain reaches out simultaneously to multiple peers who are responsible for the hash based on an algorithm that matches peers to data based on the similarity of the hash to their agent IDs.
+This makes data lookup fast and resilient to unreliable peers or network conditions.
+* **Fair distribution:** Because the participants in a network are responsible for validating and storing each other's public data based on its hash, the randomness of the hashing function ensures that that responsibility is spread fairly evenly among everyone.
-* **Integrity verification:** `Hi` will always generate that same hash no matter who runs it through the hashing function.
-So when an entry is retrieved, its hash can be recalculated and compared with the stored `EntryHash` to ensure that a third party hasn't tampered with the data.
+* **Integrity verification:** `Hi` will always generate the same hash no matter who runs it through the hashing function.
+So when data is retrieved by hash, its hash can be recalculated and compared with the original requested hash to ensure that a third party hasn't tampered with the data.
-* **Efficient lookup:** The `EntryHash` is used as a key (essentially an address) in the network's storage system, called a distributed hash table (DHT), enabling efficient and decentralized storage and retrieval of entries.
-* **Collusion resistance:** The network peers who take responsibility for validating and storing an entry are chosen randomly based on the similarity of their IDs to the `EntryHash`.
+* **Collusion resistance:** The network peers who take responsibility for validating and storing an entry are chosen randomly based on the similarity of their agent IDs to the `EntryHash`.
 It would take a huge amount of computing power to generate a hash that would fall under the responsibility of a colluding peer.

-When you want to retrieve an entry, you can simply search for the corresponding `EntryHash` in the DHT, without needing to know who's storing it or what it contains.
-In essence, you retrieve content by asking others for it by ID.
-Your Holochain runtime reaches out to the (multiple) peers in the network responsible for that `EntryHash`, and one or more of those peers then serve the entry to you.

-This is a key part of what enables Holochain applications to provide reliable access to data even when some peers are occasionally dropping offline.
-Each entry will have multiple peers making copies available on the network, so even if some devices drop off the network, you will usually still be able to retrieve a file from one of the other peers that is holding on to a copy.
-In fact, as devices responsible for serving a range of `EntryHash`es and their associated entries drop off the network, other backups of that content start getting made (on other devices) to improve the availability of data.

-This also helps ensure the integrity of the data in the DHT.
-Because multiple random peers are called on to validate and store an entry, it's more likely that at least one honest peer will report a problem with an entry's integrity when you request it.
+And because Holochain can retrieve data from multiple peers, it's more likely that the requestor can find one honest peer to report problems with a piece of bad data.

 #### `ActionHash`

-If, instead, we hash an action (the metadata about a state change) we call the result an **`ActionHash`**.

-`ActionHash`es play a similar role to `EntryHash`es.
-However, because they contain different metadata, it helps to disambiguate identical entries written at different times by different agents.
-If ten different people in our Forum hApp write `Hi` as a post, the `EntryHash` of each of those posts will be identical (since the content is identical), but each `ActionHash` will be unique, because the Action includes not only the `EntryHash` of the associated ("Hi") entry, but also the Agent's public key, the `ActionHash` of the previous Action, and a timestamp.
+An action is identified by its `ActionHash`.
+Because an action contains information about its author, the time it was written, the action that preceded it, and the entry it operates on, no two action hashes will be the same --- even for the same entry.
+This helps to disambiguate identical entries written at different times by different agents.

+#### `EntryHash`

+An entry is identified by its `EntryHash`, which can be retrieved from the `ActionHash` of the action that wrote it.
+Because they're two separate pieces of data, an entry is stored by different peers than the action that operates on it.

 #### `AgentPubKey`

 **Each agent in a network is identified by their cryptographic public key**, a unique number that's mathematically related to a private number that they hold on their machine.
-Public-key cryptography is a little complex for this guide -- it's enough to know that your private key signs your source chain actions, and those signatures paired with your public key allow others to verify that you are the one who authored those actions.
+Public-key cryptography is a little complex for this guide --- it's enough to know that a participant's private key signs their source chain actions, and those signatures paired with their public key allow others to verify that they are the one who authored those actions.

 An `AgentPubKey` isn't a hash, but it's the same length, and it's unique just like a hash.
-So it can be used as a way of referring to an agent, like a user ID.
+So it can be used as a way of referring to an agent, like a user ID --- and this is also why it's used to choose the right peers in the DHT storage and retrieval algorithm.

 #### Summary

-Whereas `EntryHash` is used to uniquely identify, store, and efficiently retrieve an entry from the DHT, `ActionHash` is used to uniquely identify, store, and retrieve the action (metadata), which can provide information about the history and context of any associated entry (including what action preceded it). `ActionHash`es are also what enable any participant to retrieve and reconstruct the continuous sequence of actions (and any associated entries) in another agent's source chain.
+Whereas `EntryHash` is used to uniquely identify, store, and efficiently retrieve an entry from the DHT, `ActionHash` is used to uniquely identify, store, and retrieve the action (metadata) that operated on it, which can provide information about the history and context of any associated entry (including what action preceded it). `ActionHash`es are also what enable any participant to retrieve and reconstruct the continuous sequence of actions (and any associated entries) in another agent's source chain.

 **Use `EntryHash` when** you want to link to or retrieve the actual content or data (e.g., when linking to a category in a forum application).

-**Use `ActionHash` when** you want to link to or retrieve the authorship or history of an entry (e.g., when distinguishing between two posts with identical content or retrieving the author of a post).
+**Use `ActionHash` when** you want to link to or retrieve the authorship or history of an entry (e.g., when distinguishing between two posts with identical content).

 **Use `AgentPubKey` when** you want to link to an agent (such as associating a profile or icon with them) or retrieve information about their history (such as scanning their source chain for posts and comments).